Code-Institute-Submissions/milestone-project-98/README.md

 1. Link the contact us form up to a database

-   - Set up a database and add the method and post attributes to the contact us form so that the cafe's employees can view the enquiries submitted by customers.
+   - Set up a database and link the contact us form to the database so that the cafe's employees can view the enquiries submitted by customers.

 2. Placing of orders for collection through the website